Beyond the Summit: Global Philanthropy for Local Resilience

 Amid geopolitical instability, public funding retrenchment, and increasing calls for locally led development, the global aid architecture is being reshaped in real time.

-The Stanford PACS Beyond the Summit Salon Series returns on March 11, 2026 to examine strategies that strengthen resilience, institutional capacity, and long-term impact.
+On March 11, 2026, Stanford PACS hosted Beyond the Summit: Global Philanthropy for Local Resilience to examine strategies that strengthen resilience, institutional capacity, and long-term impact.

-Drawing on emerging scholarship and field-based experience at Stanford and beyond, this convening will examine:
+Drawing on emerging scholarship and field-based experience at Stanford and beyond, the convening examined:

 - The implications of shifting public funding and multilateral priorities